tomzo/docker-uid-gid-fix/README.md

 2. change uid and gid of `myservice` **user** on container start to match with mounted directory

 This repository demonstrates second option.
 It has its limitations:
- * cannot be used when host owner is root (uid=0,gid=0) and container owner is not root
+ * cannot be used when directory owner on host is root (uid=0,gid=0) and directory owner in container is not root
  * when docker image already contains files owned by `myservice` user then after changing uid and gid we have to search for all those files and update their ownership